 Search tip: Did the authors themselves collect or analyze data?
 If the answer is yes, it is probably primary research.

-Summaries, evaluations, or interpretations of others' original research
+Summaries, evaluations, or interpretations of others' research

 Examples: Review articles, Book reviews, Annotated bibliographies

 Search tip: Scholarly review articles are usually easier to understand than the primary literature.
 Try adding the term "review" to your search strategy to find them.